anufrievroman/calcure/readme.md

 # calcure

-Minimal TUI calendar with stylish and customizable UI in linux terminal.
-You can add and edit events and view birthdays from your [abook](https://abook.sourceforge.io/) and import events from [calcurse](https://github.com/lfos/calcurse).
+Minimal TUI calendar with customizable interface.
+You can manage your events, view birthdays from your [abook](https://abook.sourceforge.io/), and import events from [calcurse](https://github.com/lfos/calcurse).

 ![screenshot](screen.jpeg)